arshlaanhaq/Event-management/README.md

 ## Installation
 ### Prerequisites
 - Node.js and npm installed
-- MongoDB Atlas or Planetscale database setup
+- MongoDB Atlas database setup

 ### Steps to Run the Project
 1. Clone the repository: